Dayana Mendoza

-Dayana Mendoza, in 2012, participated in Celebrity Apprentice, with magnate Donald Trump.
+Dayana Mendoza, in 2012, participated in The Celebrity Apprentice, hosted by then real estate developer Donald Trump.

 In 2018, she ventured as a producer and director of films.

 Personal life

-Dayana Mendoza, was born in Caracas and her parents are Willy Mendoza and Laura Moncada from the states of Táchira and Aragua (Venezuela).
+Dayana Mendoza, was born in Caracas to Willy Mendoza and María Moncada, from the states of Táchira and Aragua (Venezuela), respectively.

 Mendoza was once kidnapped in Venezuela, and stated that its psychological trauma taught her to remain poised under pressure.
 In 2001, she signed with Elite Model Management after being Top 15 semifinalist at the Elite Model Look International 2001 held in Nice, France.

 She has worked with the companies Max Mara and Costume National, where she modeled in New York City, Italy, Germany, France, Greece, and Spain for Versace, Roberto Cavalli and other fashion designers over eight years.
 She speaks Spanish, English, and Italian fluently.

-After Elite, she signed with the Trump Model Management since 2009, and in Milan with Names Model Agency.

-In 2012, she denied the rumors, that she had an affair with magnate Donald Trump.
+After leaving Elite, she signed with the Trump Model Management since 2009, and in Milan with Names Model Agency.
+In 2012, she denied rumors that she had had an affair with Donald Trump.

-Dayana married businessman; Michael Pagano, on 6 December 2013.
+Dayana married businessman Michael Pagano, on 6 December 2013.
 The wedding was celebrated in Altos de Chavón in the Dominican Republic.
 The celebration lasted three days.
 The former Miss Universe wore an outfit designed by the Venezuelan fashion designer Ángel Sánchez.

 Subsequently, on 7 June 2015, Mendoza announced on her Instagram account that she was pregnant and expecting a daughter.
 On 5 October 2015, she gave birth to Eva Mendoza Pagano in New York.

-In September 2016, Mendoza separated from Michael Pagano officially, declaring in an interview that the separation was carried out on good terms.
+In September 2016, Mendoza and Pagano divorced with Mendoza declaring in an interview that the separation was carried out on good terms.

-In August 2020, she was baptized under the evangelical Christian religion.
+In August 2020, she was baptized as an evangelical Christian.

+In January 30, 2025, she announced on Instagram her engagement with Colombian pastor Carlos Uribe.
+They married in March of that year.